-Accrued interest is the interest payable on fixed-income securities, such as bonds.
-Capitalized interest has different meanings, depending on the financial context in which you are using the phrase.
+On the other hand, capitalized interest generally refers to the portion of accrued interest that is yet to be paid, which is added to the balance borrowers still owe.
+However, it has different implications, depending on the financial context in which you are using the phrase.
 For example, the Department of Education capitalizes interest for unsubsidized student loans, while businesses capitalize interest for the cost of self-constructed assets.

-A fixed-income security is an investment that pays you at regular intervals until the security reaches its maturity date.
-Bonds are an example of a fixed-income security.
-For example, the issuers of these securities make interest payments to investors every 30 days, or once every six months.
+Typically, the issuers of these securities make interest payments to investors every 30 days, or once every six months.
 The interest accrues between payment dates, but isn’t paid until the actual date arrives.
-The issuer then makes one payment for all the months the bond accrued interest.
-For example, if your payment dates are once every six months, the issuer pays you six months worth of accrued interest in one lump sum on each payment date.
+Then, the issuer makes one payment for all the months the bond accrued interest.
+That way, if your payment dates are once every six months, the issuer pays you six months’ worth of accrued interest in one lump sum on each payment date.

-When you receive a federal student loan, it is either subsidized or unsubsidized.
-While you are in school, the government doesn’t charge you interest on subsidized loans, but does charge you interest for unsubsidized loans.
-You can opt to pay your interest on your unsubsidized loans while you are in school.
-But you choose not to, the government then capitalizes your interest payments by adding them into your principal loan amount.
+For example, while you are in school, the government doesn’t charge you interest on subsidized loans, but does charge you student loan interest for unsubsidized loans.
+You can opt to pay your interest on your unsubsidized loans while you are in school even if you have a grace period.

 Capitalized Interest Accounting